 Old Lyme home prices are not only among the most expensive in Connecticut, but Old Lyme real estate also consistently ranks among the most expensive in America.

-Old Lyme is a decidedly white-collar town, with fully 86.53% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Old Lyme is a town of professionals, managers and sales and office workers.
-There are especially a lot of people living in Old Lyme who work in management occupations (15.01%), teaching (10.95%) and office and administrative support (10.92%).
+Old Lyme is a decidedly white-collar town, with fully 87.49% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Old Lyme is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Old Lyme who work in management occupations (16.91%), teaching (12.73%), and sales jobs (10.14%).

-A relatively large number of people in Old Lyme telecommute to their jobs.
-Overall, about 8.78% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.34% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Old Lyme is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.